“No one in my industry does Internet marketing, so why should I?”

 We are in the digital age, and there’s no better way to sell and promote your offerings to consumers than by appealing to your audience online.

 Yes, industrial equipment companies and manufacturers, this applies to you too.

 By implementing a strategic Internet marketing strategy, any industry can:

 One of the main benefits of online marketing is that it allows your business to be more visible on the channels that your customers use the most, such as Google, Bing, Yahoo, and social media.
 Your buyers are more likely to click on the first options that appear in their search results, so increasing your visibility will in turn increase traffic to your website.
 If your website is set up correctly, then the increase in traffic should translate to more leads.

 If the increase in traffic doesn’t translate to more leads, then you’ll want to review the 7 A/B test to increase landing page conversion rates.

 Google is the new Yellow Pages.
 If you can't be found in search engines, your business does not exist in the mind of the consumer.

 Simply having a website, especially one that's static, is not enough.
 It needs to be updated frequently with fresh content.

-Ours is a sharing culture.
-When people find content that speaks to them, they share it, and do so most often on social networks like Facebook, Twitter, LinkedIn and Pinterest.
+When people find content that speaks to them, they share it, and do so most often on social networks like Facebook, Twitter, LinkedIn, and Pinterest.
 Well-written, well-produced content can be the catalyst for a viral wave, which means your business will gain exposure far beyond the few who see it initially.

 I bet there are many things you know about your industry that, if committed to paper or video, would influence prospective customers to do business with you instead of a competitor.
 Until you add your voice to the conversation, you'll never know.